microgp/microgp4/PARANOIA.md

 ### Cell Magic

 IPython has a system of commands known as *cell magic* (see: [built-in magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) in IPython documentation).

-`%%python -O` can be used to execute a whole cell in a Python interpreter with optimization flag
+It can be used to execute a cell in a Python interpreter with optimization flag:

 ```jupyterpython
 %%python -O